 “commercial air transport operations” means aircraft operations involving the transport of passengers, cargo or mail for remuneration or hire;

 “competent authority” means the ministry responsible for immigration;

+“Corporate aviation” means the non-commercial operation or use of aircraft by a company for the carriage of passengers or goods as an aid to the conduct of company business, flown by a professional pilot employed to fly the aircraft.
+(Note that corporate aviation is a subset of general aviation.)

 “currency point” has the value given to it in the Schedule to these